-Simply put, moisture-wicking technology helps you stand up to sweat.
-These innovative fabrics use microfibers to lift perspiration off your skin to the surface of your fabric, where it quickly evaporates.
+What is moisture-wicking fabric?
+Simply put, it’s wearable technology that helps you stand up to sweat.
+The secret to this innovative material is found in microfibers, which lift perspiration off your skin to the fabric’s surface where it quickly evaporates.

-“When you’re working out, moisture-wicking keeps you cool and dry,” Janie Talerico, athletic apparel merchandiser at DICK’S Sporting Goods, said.
+“When you’re working out, moisture-wicking keeps you cool and dry,” Janie Talerico, athletic apparel merchandiser at DICK’S Sporting Goods, says.

 This popular textile technology is available in activewear from most major brands.

 Gym odors got you down?
 Try apparel infused with antimicrobial agents.
-This technology minimizes the growth of odor-causing bacteria to keep gym clothes fresh and clean-smelling.
+This technology helps keep gym clothes fresh by minimizing the growth of odor-causing bacteria.
 You can find it in tops, bottoms, sports bras, and even athletic footwear and socks.

-Runners in particular can benefit from apparel lined with reflective detailing.
+Runners, in particular, can benefit from apparel lined with reflective detailing.
 These garments feature a panel or strip of fabric that reflects light in dark conditions.
-When you’re running outside in the evenings, this functional technology grants much-needed visibility.
+When you’re running outside in the evenings, this technology grants much-needed visibility.
 You can also try sporting a reflective running vest.

 When you’re working up a sweat, breathability is essential.
-Runners, outdoor athletes and hot yoga devotees alike should look for apparel that maximizes airflow.
+Apparel that maximizes airflow is a must for athletes like runners and hot yoga devotees.

 Looser-knit stitching helps cooling air reach skin faster.
-Talerico said this type of stitching is “specially designed to release hot air” for supremely breathable comfort.
+Talerico says this type of stitching is “specially designed to release hot air” for supremely breathable comfort.

-Many brands offer apparel with mesh inserts in key zoned areas of the body, like the back of your knees or the small of your back.
+Many brands offer apparel with mesh inserts in key areas of the body.
+You can often find them placed on the back of your knees or the small of your back.

-“The mesh is located where you need breathability the most,” she said.
+“The mesh is located where you need breathability the most,” Talerico says.

-Cold weather athletic apparel has an extra-tight knit to maintain critical body heat in cold conditions.
+Cold-weather athletic apparel often has an extra-tight knit.
+This helps to maintain body heat in frigid conditions.
 Soft, brushed inner liners keep you comfortable and cozy.

-“A close-knit ensures that the fabric is more impermeable and wind-resistant from the outside in,” Talerico said.
+“A close-knit [design] ensures that the fabric is more impermeable and wind resistant from the outside in,” Talerico says.

-Some brands coat garments with waterproof or water-resistant agents.
-Other pieces are lined with thermo-conductive coating for superior heat retention.
-You should always review product information when purchasing cold-weather athletic gear, as many garments are made for particular weather conditions or climates.
+Some brands coat their garments with waterproof or water-resistant agents.
+Other pieces have lining with thermo-conductive coating for superior heat retention.
+Many garments are tailored to work with particular weather conditions or climates.
+This makes it important to review product information when purchasing cold weather athletic gear.